2010 Brazilian Grand Prix: Post-race

-The race result meant Webber lowered Alonso's lead in the World Drivers' Championship to eight points.
+The race result meant Webber lowered Alonso's lead in the World Drivers' Championship to eight championship points.
 Vettel's victory elevated him ahead of Hamilton to third place as Button maintained fifth place.
-In the World Constructors' Championship, Red Bull finished first with 469 points.
-McLaren were second with 421 points and Ferrari were another 32 points behind in third position.
+In the World Constructors' Championship, Red Bull finished first with 469 championship points.
+McLaren were second with 421 championship points and Ferrari were another 32 championship points behind in third position.
 Mercedes secured fourth place from Renault with one race left in the season.

 Race classification

 Drivers who scored championship points are denoted in bold.